ScandEval/scandeval.github.io/index.md

 ---
 The `ScandEval` benchmark can be used to compare both pretrained language models on Scandinavian language tasks, as well as comparing finetuned models on the tasks they were finetuned for.
+The benchmark evaluates the models on a variety of tasks: part-of-speech tagging, dependency parsing, named entity recognition and various classification tasks.
+By "Scandinavian" we here mean Danish, Swedish, Norwegian (both Bokmål and Nynorsk), Icelandic and Faroese.

 The [Pretrained Benchmark](https://scandeval.github.io/pretrained/) contains the result of finetuning the language model 10 times, and evaluating each of